IB English Language and Literature Paper 2 tips

 Consider why writers create characters who do not conform to norms in at least two of the works you have studied.

-Perfecting the Paper 2 structure
+Perfecting the Paper 2 Structure

 The Paper 2 exam is unique in that the task demands an essay structure that is even more clear and streamlined than other non-comparative commentaries.
 Students simply cannot approach this task as they would any other literary commentary, as comparative analysis needs to be evident the whole way.
 The piece is guided, structured, and elevated by the depth of comparative textual, subtextual, and contextual analysis.
 Let us consider Ibsen’s ‘Hedda Gabler’ and O’Brien’s ‘The Things They Carried’, works that were created within different historical moments.
 Ibsen’s Gabler is a work of realist drama which reflects the everyday details of its context; O’Brien’s TTTC is a work of postmodernism which seeks to destabilise the form of memoir and the strangeness of war.
 These points should be reflected in the structured argumentation and presented through a sophisticated comparison and contrast of the techniques used by the authors, and the different effects they might have depending on context and purpose.